 Las Vegas has dubbed itself the ‘Entertainment Capital of the World’, and it has truly lived up to the name with a staggering choice of shows on offer throughout the year.
 Circus shows, magic shows and musicals are permanent fixtures on the bill, and there are always countless comedy and tribute acts to choose from.
 Cirque du Soleil and the Blue Man Group are practically permanent residents of Sin City, and in recent years the city has featured famous headliners such as Britney Spears, Celine Dion and Prince.

-Families should not be deterred from visiting Las Vegas; despite its reputation as a hub of gambling and drinking, the city has many attractions suitable for, or even intended for, children.
+Families should not be deterred from Las Vegas holidays; despite its reputation as a hub of gambling and drinking, the city has many attractions suitable for, or even intended for, children.
 Kids will love the aquarium at the Mandalay Bay Hotel and the Big Apple rollercoaster at New York New York, and M&M’s World is a sure bet for an afternoon of fun (and a chocolate coma!).
 Certain hotels are more child-friendly than others; catch an acrobatics show at Circus Circus or a medieval dinner show at Excalibur.

 5 hours’ drive from the city is one of Las Vegas’ greatest attractions, the Grand Canyon - a long drive, but worth it!
 One of the most iconic natural wonders of the world, the Grand Canyon is quite the spectacle, up to 18 miles wide and in some parts over a mile deep.
 If you don’t want to hire a car you can book onto a coach tour to take you to the canyon, or splash out on a helicopter ride for a spectacular aerial view.